brimdata/zui/docs/Remote-Workspaces-(v0.25.0+).md

 described in this article.

-1. While **logs** can be imported from your local Brim app directly to a remote Zed Lake, **packet captures** currently cannot.
-Any packet captures you wish to access remotely will need to have been staged at the remote location.
-The steps below show how this is done.
+1. While **logs** can be imported from your local Brim app directly to a remote Workspace, **packet captures** currently cannot.

-2. While the configuration potentially allows multiple remote users to access the same centrally stored logs and packet captures, there's currently no concept of user authentication, individual logins, or roles/permissions.
+2. While the configuration potentially allows multiple remote users to access the same centrally-stored data, there's currently no concept of user authentication, individual logins, or roles/permissions.
 Care should be taken to avoid the accidental exposure or loss of centrally-stored data.

 # Background: Brim & Zed Lakes